koenrane/KR-new-site/content/walkthrough-of-formalizing-convergent-instrumental-goals.md

 # The Bit Universe

 The authors introduce a toy model and use the freshly-proven theorems to illustrate how  $\mathcal{A}$ takes non-null actions in our precious  $S_h$ (both when it is indifferent to  $h$ and when it is not).
 This isn't good; the vast majority of utility-maximizing agents will not steer us towards futures we find desirable.
-If you're interested, I recommend reading this section for yourself, even if you aren't very comfortable with math.
+If you're interested, I recommend reading this section for yourself, even if you aren't comfortable with math.

 # Our Universe